ekoeryanto/telegram-chatook/README.md

 docker run -p 3000:3000 --env-file .env telegram-chatwoot
 ```

+## Security Notes

+- Do not commit `.env`.
+It is ignored via `.gitignore`.
+- Chatwoot REST calls use `api_access_token` per-request.
+- Webhooks must include `x-webhook-token` that matches `CHATWOOT_WEBHOOK_TOKEN`.
+- `POST /telegram/send-channel` always requires `Authorization: Bearer <API_BEARER_TOKEN>`.
+If the token is not configured, the route refuses usage.

 ## Development Notes

 - All database queries use Knex parameterized queries (no SQL injection risk)
-- Telegram messages are logged but not forwarded yet
+- Telegram and Chatwoot forwarding are active.
-- Chatwoot webhooks are validated and logged but not processed
+- Webhooks are validated and fetch conversation details when `source_id` is missing.
-- Bearer auth is optional and skipped for `/healthz`
+- Bearer auth is optional globally but enforced on `/telegram/send-channel`.

-## Next Steps (Not Implemented)
+## Next Steps

-- [ ] Telegram → Chatwoot message forwarding
-- [ ] Chatwoot → Telegram message forwarding
+- [ ] Media handling (photos, documents)
-- [ ] Contact/conversation mapping logic
+- [ ] Rich formatting
-- [ ] Media handling
+- [ ] Robust retry/backoff
-- [ ] Error recovery and retry logic
+- [ ] Optional polling fallback when webhook/tunnel is down

 ## License